Auto Loan Refinancing: Options and Rates

 You typically don't have to pay closing costs on an auto refinance loan.
 However, some auto lenders charge a prepayment penalty if you pay off your loan too early.
 In most cases, it'll be roughly 2% of your outstanding loan balance.

 Lenders aren't allowed to include the penalty on loans with repayment terms of 61 months or longer.
-If your loan's original term was less than that, though, review your loan agreement to see if there's a penalty and what the terms look like.
+If your loan's original term was shorter than that, though, review your loan agreement to see if there's a penalty and what the terms look like.

 If your credit score hasn't increased—or worse, it's gone down—since you took out your existing loan, you may have a hard time securing a lower interest rate, even if market rates have declined.